-In Vermont, a DUI will boost your annual car insurance rate by an average of $764.
-That is 34% less than the U.S. average premium jump after a DUI.
+In Vermont, a DUI offense will boost your annual car insurance cost by an average of $846.
+That’s 30% less than the national average premium hike after a DUI.

-CAR INSURANCE AFTER DUI IN VERMONT — MEAN ANNUAL PREMIUM
+CAR INSURANCE WITH A DUI IN VERMONT — AVERAGE ANNUAL PENALTY

-Finding car insurance coverage in Vermont with a DUI conviction
+Finding car insurance in Vermont after a DUI

-Purchasing affordable auto insurance after a DUI conviction isn’t simple.
-In fact, a DUI generally brings about a greater cost increase than any single driving violation — more than an at-fault accident, racing, or reckless driving.
+Purchasing cheap auto insurance soon after a DUI conviction isn’t easy.
+In fact, a DUI generally results in a larger premium increase than any single driving violation — more than an at-fault accident, racing, or reckless driving.
 Vermont is a very bad state in which to be convicted of a DUI: its insurance rate raises are some of the nation's stiffest.

-If you've been convicted of a driving under the influence offense in Vermont, it is essential to consider each of your insurance choices thoroughly.
-Car insurance premiums after a DUI often vary widely by company.
-For instance, the cheapest auto insurance company with a DUI in Vermont, State Farm, provides yearly rates 30% less than the state average insurance price after a DUI violation.
-The next-cheapest option for car insurance after a DUI in Vermont is Concord, while the most expensive company is Vermont Mutual, with rates 165% above average.
+If you are found guilty of a driving under the influence offense in Vermont, it is important to assess your insurance options thoroughly.
+Car insurance rates after a DUI can vary greatly by company.
+For example, the cheapest auto insurance company with a DUI in Vermont, State Farm, provides yearly rates 40% more affordable than the state average insurance premium with a DUI.
+The next-most affordable option for car insurance after a DUI in Vermont is Concord Group Insurance, while the most expensive firm is Co-Op Insurance, with prices 72% pricer than average.

-CAR INSURANCE PRICES AFTER DUI IN VERMONT — BY INSURER
+CAR INSURANCE RATES WITH DUI IN VERMONT — BY INSURER

-There’s no auto insurance company in particular that provides affordable DUI car insurance.
-The best way to save in the wake of a DUI citation is to assess multiple insurers.
+There’s no car insurance company in particular that offers cheap DUI car insurance.
+The recommended way to save money in the wake of a DUI citation is to assess your options.

 Compare top insurers today!